Gunther-Schulz/coding-prompts/README.md

   <img src="img/logo.png" alt="logo" width="30%" />
 </p>

-> A easy-to-use toolkit for AI coding with Cursor and the Gemini-2.5-pro model.
+> An easy-to-use toolkit for AI coding with Cursor and the Gemini-2.5-pro model.

 ## It Looks Like You're Writing Some Code